-MoneyTalk News lists 8 types of companies that will look at your credit report of your clients and leads.
+MoneyTalk News lists 8 types of companies that may have looked at the credit report of your clients or leads.

 1. Credit card companies